Ranking Every MLB City Connect 2025 Jersey

 But wait: What of the two non-participating teams?
 They are:

 The “Oakland” Athletics: Unlike the Yanks, the Athletics definitely have an excuse for not participating here.
 I’m sure that the hapless A’s would probably be thrilled with the opportunity to participate in the City Connect series if they could, but it’s a little hard to connect with your city when you’re currently in the process of abandoning it.
 The A’s upcoming move to Las Vegas isn’t even scheduled to actually occur until 2028, and that’s if all goes as planned in building a new stadium.
-Meanwhile, 2024 is their last season playing in the airy confines of the crumbling Oakland Coliseum.
+Meanwhile, 2024 was their last season playing in the airy confines of the crumbling Oakland Coliseum.
 For the next three seasons at least, their home ballpark will be in West Sacramento, at the facility that currently houses the Giants’ Triple A affiliate.
 If the City Connect series is still around in 2028, we look forward to seeing the gaudy and no doubt nightmarish uniforms that Las Vegas will inspire at that time.

 So with that said, let’s get to ranking the existing MLB City Connect jerseys, starting with the worst of the worst.